William Leslie Davidson

 William Leslie Davidson (1848–1929) was a Scottish philosopher.

 Early life

 Davidson was born and raised in Old Rayne, a village in the north-east of Scotland, near Aberdeen.

 He was educated at Aberdeen University before embarking on a career and life dedicated to philosophy.

 During the First World War, Davidson fought as a colonel in the Royal Field Artillery.

 Death

 Davidson died in Aberdeen in 1929.

 Quotes

-He is known for coining the following quote from his book, Recent Theistic Discussion:
+He is known for coining the following quote from his book Recent Theistic Discussion:

-“A mind not wholly wishful to reach the truth, or to rest it in or obey it when found, is to that extent a mind impervious to truth an incapable of unbiased belief.”